fmelp/hybrid-dapp/README.md

       <li>54.146.43.204:9001</li>
       <li>54.164.36.85:9003</li></ul>
   4. Visit the [Demo Website](http://hybrid.chainweb.com/)
-  5. Enter your Kadena Testnet Account name and refresh balances.
+  5. Enter your Kadena Testnet Account name and click on `Refresh Balances`.

 ## Functionality
-  * Buy StablecoinX(SCX) with KDA.
+### Buy StablecoinX(SCX) with KDA
-      - Set your network to **Testnet** on chainweaver.
+ 1. Set your network to **Testnet** on chainweaver.
-      - Input amount at Step 2.
+ 2. Input amount at Step 2.
-      - Sign transaction and wait 1~2 minutes to clear.
-Click on Refresh Balances to check your balance.
+ 3. Sign transaction and wait 1~2 minutes to clear.
+Click on `Refresh Balances` to check your balance.
-  * Transfer StablecoinX(SCX) to SCX InstantPay.
+### Transfer StablecoinX(SCX) to SCX InstantPay
-      - Set your network to **Testnet** on chainweaver.
+ 1. Set your network to **Testnet** on chainweaver.
-      - Input amount at Step 3.
+ 2. Input amount at Step 3.
-      - Sign transaction and wait 1~2 minutes to clear.
-Click on Refresh Balances to check your balance.
+ 3. Sign transaction and wait 1~2 minutes to clear.
+Click on `Refresh Balances` to check your balance.
-  * Transfer your balances between SCX InstantPay accounts.
+### Transfer your balances between SCX InstantPay accounts
-      - Set your network to **Kuro** on chainweaver.
+ 1. Set your network to **Kuro** on chainweaver.
-      - Input account name and amount at Step 4.
+ 2. Input account name and amount at Step 4.
-      - Sign transaction and click on Refresh Balances to check your balance instantly.
+ 3. Sign transaction and click on `Refresh Balances` to check your balance instantly.
-  * Transfer SCX InstantPay to StablecoinX(SCX).
+### Transfer SCX InstantPay to StablecoinX(SCX)
-      - Set your network to **Kuro** on chainweaver.
+ 1. Set your network to **Kuro** on chainweaver.
-      - Input amount at Step 5.
+ 2. Input amount at Step 5.
-      - Sign transaction and click on Refresh Balances to check your balance instantly.
+ 3. Sign transaction and click on `Refresh Balances` to check your balance instantly.
-  * Sell StablecoinX(SCX) for KDA.
+### Sell StablecoinX(SCX) for KDA
-      - Set your network to **Testnet** on chainweaver.
+ 1. Set your network to **Testnet** on chainweaver.
-      - Input amount at Step 6.
+ 2. Input amount at Step 6.
-      - Sign transaction and wait 1~2 minutes to clear.
-Click on Refresh Balances to check your balance.
+ 3. Sign transaction and wait 1~2 minutes to clear.
+Click on `Refresh Balances` to check your balance.